-Like most novelists, I begin my research online, searching for the seeds of my story.
-When I started to write Chateau of Secrets, for example, I wondered if there were any Jewish men in Hitler’s army.
-On Google I discovered that there were probably tens of thousands of Jewish men who were in the Wehrmacht.
-This startling fact became central to my novel.
+The ideas for my novels come from many different sources, but I always partner with Google in the beginning to explore dozens of possibilities.
+When I wrote Chateau of Secrets, for example, I wondered if there were any Jewish men in Hitler’s army.
+I discovered online that there may have been 100,000 Jewish men who served in the Wehrmacht, and this startling fact became central to my plot.

 Visit the Location

-When I researched for Love Finds You in Liberty, Indiana, I spent days exploring hidden places in homes near Liberty that had once been stations along the Underground Railroad.
+When I researched for The Runaway I spent several days climbing secret staircases and exploring other hidden places in homes that had once been stations along the Underground Railroad.
 I drove through the surrounding forest at night, and when I stepped out into the darkness, the owls hooted and the cloud cover masked the stars.
 My heart raced, and I felt terribly alone—a glimpse of what a runaway slave might have felt like in that horrible blackness, pursued by a slave hunter and his dogs.